eva5covergence/EVA5_AI_Projects_new/MultiObjectiveModel_YMPNet_Pavan/readme.md

 2) Generating highly diverse multiple Pareto-optimal models for constructing ensembles and,
 3) In achieving a desired trade-off between accuracy and interpretability of neural networks or fuzzy systems.

-## Application of Object Detection, Depth Estimation and Plane Surface Detection.
+## RealTime usecases of Object Detection, Depth Estimation and Plane Surface Detection.

 Object detection: